MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-1.md

 These cycles take some time and what happens under the hood is totally dependent on your development environment and project.

 It took me a while to start worrying about these cycles and whether they were long or not.
 You know why it started?
-With rising anxiety and feeling I wasn't as productive.
+With rising anxiety and a feeling that I wasn't as productive.

 These slow build times come with some costs: